 Consider asking your loved ones to write wish lists if you’re really struggling.
 You could also write a list for them to choose from if they’re buying presents for your kids – this way, you can avoid any duplicated gifts.

 Christmas can be expensive, so don’t be afraid to set a budget.
 Making your gifts can also reduce costs, while allowing you to get creative.
-You could try your hand at more traditional crafts like cosy winter socks, or festive food such as biscuits, cakes and marmalade for the foodies.
-Secret Santa is also a great option for work, as you don’t have to spend a fortune getting every co-worker a gift.
+You could try your hand at more traditional crafts like cosy winter socks, or baking food such as biscuits, cakes and marmalade for the foodies.
+Secret Santa is also a great option for work, you don’t have to spend a fortune either.

 Keeping on Top of the Cleaning

-Present wrapping can be a surprisingly messy job, especially if you’re decorating your own gift boxes or if you’ve made the presents yourself.
+Present wrapping can be a surprisingly messy job, especially if you’re decorating your own gift boxes or have made the presents yourself.
 Rug Doctor’s Spot and Stain Remover is perfect for removing stubborn marks left by ink, paint, and even permanent marker!
-So, if you drop a pen while writing your gift tags or spill paint when getting crafty, you don’t have to stress about cleaning up.
+So, if you drop a pen while writing your gift tags or spill paint when getting crafty, you don’t have to stress.

 Have you got guests staying over during the Christmas period?
 Why not hire a Rug Doctor machine and revitalise your carpets?
-You can clean throughout your home – even the upholstery and stairs – so your living spaces and all-important guest rooms look their best.
+You can clean throughout your home – even the upholstery and stairs!
+Your living spaces and all-important guest rooms will look their best.

 There’s a lot to think about at Christmas, and you don’t want to spend hours cleaning on the big day.
 Everyone likes to relax and have a drink, but it can be a nightmare if you spill your wine!
 Spray on some Oxy Power Stain Remover to make light work of removing the stain and don’t let it ruin your day.
 And, after you’ve finished sweating over the Christmas feast, you might just find food grease or vegetable oil on the carpet.
 High Foot Traffic Cleaner can get it looking fresh again – it can even tackle dirt and grass stains that your guests track into the house.